Thomas T. Fauntleroy (soldier): Early life and career

+Fauntleroy was born in Clarke County, Virginia to Joseph Fauntleroy (of Richmond County, Virginia) and his wife Elizabeth ("Betsy") Fouchee Fauntleroy (of Richmond, Virginia).

 Although only 17 years old, he was commissioned a lieutenant in the U.S. Army during the War of 1812.

 After the war, Fauntleroy studied law in Winchester, Virginia, then practiced law in Warrenton, Virginia.

-In 1862, he married Ann Magdelin Magill (1799–1862), daughter of Col. Magill of Wincheser.
+He married Ann Magdelin Magill, daughter of Col. Magill of Winchester.
 They had two daughters and two sons who would survive the American Civil War: Thomas Turner Fauntleroy Jr. (1823–1906), Mary Thurston Fauntleroy Barnes (1824–1912), Katherine Knox Fauntlerosy Whittlesey (1834–1906), and Archibald Magil Fauntleroy (1836–1886).
 His firstborn son, C.N.
 Fauntleroy, joined the Confederate Navy.

 He was elected to the Virginia House of Delegates from Fauquier County, Virginia in 1823 for a single term, serving alongside John Marshall Jr., who had likewise ousted an incumbent delegate but who would continue to serve in the next session.

 Regular U.S. Army service

 Commissioned a major of dragoons on June 8, 1836, Fautleroy served in the Second Seminole War.
 Detached from Major General Zachary Taylor's main force in 1835, he held native Americans in check on the Texas frontier.
 He was promoted to lieutenant colonel, Second Regiment of Dragoons, on June 30, 1846, and ordered to join General Taylor's force during the Mexican–American War at the Rio Grande.
 Later, he commanded the cavalry of Major General Winfield Scott's army in the campaign to capture Mexico City.

 In 1849 he assumed command of the First Regiment of Dragoons, commanding troops on frontier duty in Texas.
 His next assignment commanded the Post at Mission San Diego de Alcalá at San Diego, which led to his promotion to colonel on July 25, 1850.
 He then commanded Fort Vancouver in Oregon Territory.
 During this time, three of his brothers died: Robert Henry Fauntleroy in Galveston Texas in 1849, Leroy D. Fauntleroy in Pensacola, Florida in 1853 and William M. Fauntleroy in Adams County, Mississippi in 1854.

 During the winter of 1854–1855, Col. Fauntleroy campaigned against the hostile Utes in the Rocky Mountains and in 1858 made another mid-winter campaign against the Apache in New Mexico.
 He also led several expeditions against the Apaches, accompanied by scout Kit Carson.
 From 1859–1861 Col. Fauntleroy commanded the Department of New Mexico.